Cruz (Velocity Micro): History

 Cruz debuted in 2010, when Velocity Micro announced the release of the Cruz Reader and Cruz Tablet.
 These devices are Android-based multimedia gadgets.
 Both devices feature 7" full color screens.
 The Cruz Reader utilizes a resistive touchscreen, whereas the Cruz Tablet makes use of the more advanced and responsive capacitive touch screen.

 At CES 2011, Velocity Micro unveiled plans to release three new tablets, including 10" and 8" models, as well as another 7" tablet.
 The specific release dates and estimated retail prices are not currently available.
 It was reported that these new tablets, operating on Android 2.2 or Android 2.3, would feature dual cameras, Tegra processors, Bluetooth 2.1, GPS, and Micro HDMI out.
 Velocity Micro also announced plans to release in 2011 the Android-based Cruz Watch.

 Cruz Reader

 The Cruz Reader is an Android 2.0-based e-book reader.
 It has a 7-inch full color, 800 × 600 resolution resistive touchscreen.
-The Cruz Reader's pre-installed e-book reading app is the Borders Group e-book reader application.
+The Cruz Reader's pre-installed e-book reading app is the Borders e-book reader application.
 However, because Borders is now defunct, Velocity Micro has released a firmware update that changes the e-book reader application to Kobo Inc.'s.
 The only models are the R101, R102, and R103.